 Heading to Meiji Jingu on the weekend is definitely your best bet.
 It’s such a popular shrine that you’re bound to see a number of weddings throughout the day.

-Both times I’ve been have been Sundays but I’ve heard people say they’ve seen them on the Saturdays too.
+Both times I’ve been have been Sundays but I’ve heard people say they’ve seen them on the Saturdays too, even in the morning.

-If you want to see them in other cities, find out what the most popular shrine.
-Try your luck there on the weekend.
+If you want to see them in other cities, find out what the most popular shrine is and try your luck there on the weekend.
 I saw one from a distance at Heian Jingu shrine in Kyoto.

 – Never get in the way of the procession.
 At Meiji Jingu, there are crowd handlers that will move the crowd back so the procession can go through.